Use your Georgetown Public Library card to enjoy materials from our extensive e-library on your own device.

 The Georgetown Public Library hosts monthly art exhibits that are accessible all the hours that the library is open.
 Exhibits feature work by local individual artists and by local arts groups.

 The library welcomes proposals for future exhibits during each year’s open call from March 1-May 15; details are below under “Exhibiting Your Work in the Library.”

 The library also displays works of art that have been purchased by the City of Georgetown, and is a City Sculpture Tour location.

 Exhibiting Your Work in the Library

-- Guidelines for Artists Exhibiting in the Georgetown Public Library 2019 (the guidelines for accepted exhibits)
+- Guidelines for Artists Exhibiting in the Georgetown Public Library 2020

 - Policy for Art Exhibits in the Georgetown Public Library

 And then when the call is open, you will be able to submit a proposal in one of two ways: online or by mail/hand delivery.

-- Online (strongly preferred): From March 1-May 15, 2020, you will be able to submit a proposal and easily upload your images on the web using Submittable.
+- Online (strongly preferred).
+From March 1-May 15, 2021, from this page you will be able to submit a proposal and easily upload your images on the web using Submittable.
 You can create a free Submittable account in order to submit your proposal online.
-You can read more about Submittable here.
+Read more about Submittable here.

-- Mailed or Hand-delivered (alternative option): Beginning March 1, 2020, you will be able to download and print a proposal form from this page, and then mail or hand-deliver it with up to six printed images attached.
-Your printed proposal form and printed images must be received in the library by May 15 mail or hand-delivery.
-Proposals cannot be submitted by email, and original artwork will not be accepted.
-You can download the 2020 proposal form here as an example: Proposal for 2020 Art Exhibit at Georgetown Public Library
+- Mailed or Hand-delivered (for those who cannot do electronic submissions).
+From this page, you will be able to print a proposal form, and then mail or hand-deliver it with up to six printed images attached.
+Your printed proposal form and printed images must be received in the library between March 1 and May 15, whether mailed or hand-delivered.

 Proposals for art exhibits in the Georgetown Public Library require the same information whether they are submitted online or on paper: